Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Additional Health-Related Causes

-Although there are other health-related issues linked to anxiety – it is beyond the scope of this article to discuss every possible disease or illness.
+Although other health-related issues have been linked to anxiety, it is beyond the scope of this article to discuss every possible disease or illness.

 It is also beyond the scope of this article to discuss severe illnesses such as brain tumors or cancer.

-• Neurological Disorders: there are too many neurological disorders to list here (well over 400), but two of the most common associated with anxiety are Multiple Sclerosis (MS) and Parkinson's disease.
+• Neurological Disorders: there are too many neurological disorders to list here (well over 400); however, the two most commonly associated with anxiety are Multiple Sclerosis (MS) and Parkinson's disease.

 • Autoimmune Diseases: those with autoimmune diseases have a much higher rate of daily, long-term anxiety; this is most likely due to chronic inflammation in the brain and body and overactive immune system function